What's it all about?

-Building on the success of the 2015 survey, we've launched two new surveys to further our understanding of stigma, targeted at two key populations:
+In 2017, building on the success of the 2015 survey, we launched two new surveys to further our understanding of stigma, targeted at two key populations:

 - a survey for young people aged 15–24 living in the UK to find out about their experiences of stigma throughout different settings in their lives

 - a survey for people from black, asian and minority ethnic (BAME) groups who are over 18 regarding their experiences in UK healthcare settings.

 Results of these surveys will be launched soon.

 The work of the Stigma Index is driven BY people living with HIV, FOR people living with HIV.

 The research has been carried out by FPA and Imperial College Healthcare NHS Trust in partnership with CHIVA and NAT among others.